 The Office offers an unpaid summer internship program for first-year and second-year law students.
-Students are placed in either the Criminal or Civil Division and participate in a wide range of the work that Assistant U.S. Attorneys perform.
-The Office also hosts a variety of summer events, such as training sessions and brown bag lunches, designed to educate interns about government lawyering specifically and the legal profession in general.
+Students are placed in either the Criminal or Civil Division and participate in a wide range of work alongside Assistant U.S. Attorneys.
+The Office also hosts a variety of summer events, such as training sessions and brown bag lunches, designed to educate interns about the legal profession in general and government lawyering specifically.
 Interns must commit to working a minimum of 8-10 weeks.
-Interns are typically paired with one or two Assistants.
-Typical assignments include research and writing projects, participating in witness interviews, document analysis, assisting in preparing for depositions and court conferences, and assisting with trials.
+Interns are paired with one or two Assistants.
+Typical assignments include research and writing projects, participating in witness interviews, document analysis, assisting in preparing for depositions and oral arguments in court, and assisting with trials.

-The Summer Internship Program is only open to first- and second-year law students.
-Students may only apply to one division (Criminal or Civil).
+The Summer Internship Program is open only to first-year and second-year law students.
+Students may apply to only one division (Criminal or Civil).
 To apply, submit the following documents:

-- Writing Sample – must be no longer than five pages
+- A writing sample – must be no longer than five pages